-On a newly constructed pool, be sure to run the filter pump long enough to completely "turn-over" the pool water before turning on the boiler.
+On a newly constructed pool, be sure to run the filter pump long enough to completely "turn-over" the pool water before turning on the pool heater.
 This will insure that any dirt and residue from the construction will be removed.
-The filter may clog rapidly during this period, causing the boiler to severely cycle if it is on
+The filter may clog rapidly during this period, causing the pool heater to severely cycle if it is on.